 Profiling of miRNA Through an Overexpression Model: Reverse Transcription using the miScript II RT Kit; Real-time PCR; Data Analysis.

 This program provides hands-on laboratory training along with web-based lectures geared towards learning techniques in the life sciences.
-This intense eight month program is designed to prepare those in the sciences who need to strengthen their laboratory skill set.
+This intense three week program is designed to prepare those in the sciences who need to strengthen their laboratory skill set.
 Participants acquire knowledge, technical skills and experience neccessary for the next step in their academic or research career.

 Topics covered include: